awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_launching_instance.md

 1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the region selector in the navigation bar, choose the same region as the existing directory\.
+1. From the Region selector in the navigation bar, choose the same Region as the existing directory\.

 1. Choose **Launch Instance**\.